Marciland/bakera-lf05/README.md

 ## How to run

+For convenience reasons I created scripts to take care of the setup.
+Run either wsl_docker or docker setup script to skip all steps below.

+#

-> optionally: a network will allow us to reach the database using its container name instead of an IP
+> A network will allow us to reach the database using its container name instead of an IP!

 `docker network create NETWORK`

-Create a volume for postgres to persist the data inside our database (e.g. tables)!
+> Create a volume for postgres to persist the data inside our database (e.g. tables)!

 `docker volume create VOLUMENAME`